HenryQuan/HabitApp/docs/diary_henry.md

 ~~~

 # 10/03/2020
 Notification is working but only once somehow.
 I might need to study more about Android notifications.
+Version 0.0.3 is out for internal testing.
+I have added a settings button for `ResultWidget` to update reminder.
+I still need to polish this app with more suggestions and ideas if possible.
+About and how to use are also really important I think.

 # 07/03/2020
 Testing phrase 1 was done and everything is working.
 The main issue here is that users don't know how this app works.